AB498/computer-control-mcp/README.md

 - Drag and drop operations
 - Enhanced screenshot capture for GPU-accelerated windows (Windows only)

-## Why Windows Graphics Capture (WGC) is Needed
+## Note on GPU-accelerated Windows

-Traditional screenshot methods like GDI/PrintWindow cannot capture the content of GPU-accelerated windows, resulting in black screens.
-This affects:
+Traditional screenshot methods like GDI/PrintWindow fail to capture GPU-accelerated windows, resulting in black screens.
+This impacts games, media players, Electron apps, browsers with GPU acceleration, streaming software, and CAD tools.
+Use WGC through `take_screenshot` tool's flag or `ENV` variable

-- **Games and 3D applications** that use DirectX/OpenGL
-- **Media players** with hardware-accelerated video decoding
-- **Electron applications** like Discord, WhatsApp, and Slack
-- **Browsers** with GPU acceleration enabled
-- **Streaming/recording software** like OBS Studio
-- **CAD and design software** that utilize GPU rendering

-WGC solves this by using the modern Windows Graphics Capture API, which can capture frames directly from the GPU composition surface, bypassing the limitations of traditional capture methods.

 ## Configuration